savar95x/savar95x.github.io/README.md

 ## Useful links
 - [pagespeed insights](https://pagespeed.web.dev)

+- **focus on content now, aesthetics can be learnt later on as well, right now it just needs to be presentable**
 ## Todo
 - [ ] maybe add a sidemenu for phones
 - [ ] fix footer icon size difference